Cybersecurity-LINKS/rmp-smart-contracts/README.md

-# Smart Contracts for Mastermine
+# Raw Material Passport Smart Contracts

+This repository contains the implementation of the Smart Contracts for the **Raw Material Passport (RMP)**, which are developed by the [Cybersecurity Research Group at LINKS Foundation](https://cybersecurity-links.github.io/) as part of the [MASTERMINE](https://www.mastermine-project.eu/) project.

 ## Prepare environment